Jalil Mammadguluzadeh: Literature

 Mammadguluzadeh wrote in various genres, including short stories, novels, essays, and dramatics.
 His first significant short story, "The Disappearance of the Donkey" (part of his Stories from the village of Danabash series), written in 1894 and published in 1934, touched upon social inequality.
 In his later works (The Postbox, The Iranian Constitution, Gurban Ali bey, The Lamb, etc.), as well as in his famous comedies The Corpses and The Madmen Gathering he ridiculed corruption, snobbery, ignorance, religious fanaticism, etc. He wrote the tragedy namely "Kamança" that was dedicated to Karabakh problem.

 Religious views

-Mammadguluzadeh's religious views are disputed and while some argue that he was atheist while others view him as modernist and the want Islamic democracy.
-However, his view criticism of the religious orthodoxy and religious conservativism made him a lot of the enemies in the religious conservative community.
+Mammadguluzadeh's religious views are disputed, and while some argue that he was an atheist, others view him as a modernist and an advocate for Islamic democracy.
+However, his criticism of the religious orthodoxy and religious conservatism made him a lot of the enemies in the religious conservative community.
 Azerbaijani philosopher Agalar Mammedov claimed that Jalil Mammadguluzadeh was atheist, however, no definitive evidence exists supporting the claim that Mammadguluzadeh was either an atheist, or a religious liberal or moderate.